scratchfoundation/scratch-link/README.md

 * Run the project with `swift run`
 * Run project tests with `swift test`
 * Create an Xcode project file with `swift package generate-xcodeproj`
+  * If your workflow uses the Xcode project file (Xcode, AppCode, etc.) you should re-run this command each time you add or remove source files.
-  * Changes to the Xcode project file will be discarded!
+  * Any changes you make to the Xcode project file will be discarded when you run this command.